Stream Finishing Turbine Blades For Maximum Surface Performance

 Turbine blades can be forged, milled, cast and additively manufactured in varying shapes and sizes and from many different materials.
 To achieve their performance goals all blades will need surface finishing as there is high initial roughness and/or edges are left overly sharp from the manufacturing process.

-• (1) Homogeneous smoothing – normally to Ra < 0.4μm, but more often even less than Ra 0.25μm is desirable.
+- – normally to Ra < 0.4μm, but more often even less than Ra 0.25μm is desirable.
 Smoothing by hand is still common.
 Leaving aside the high costs associated with this method, its main disadvantage is the variability in finishing quality achieved.
 Robots too reach their limit as soon as the turbine blade’s geometry becomes complex – say when made up from guide vane segments which also need to be smoothed.

-• (2) Rounding the edges to a defined measurement – this is traditionally done on a CNC machine or by hand.
+- – this is traditionally done on a CNC machine or by hand.
 As the thickness of the blade can change along the edge, this is a difficult process to achieve accurately with any repeatability.
 A typical problem that arises with these methods is that the blades can become over rounded at the corners.

-Otec SF5 Stream Finishing Machine
+Stream Finishing

 To achieve the two key aims of homogeneous smoothing and defined edge rounding, Fintek have installed the latest stream finishing machines developed by OTEC Präzisionsfinish GmbH.
 This relatively new process offers turbine blade manufacturers vastly superior smoothing and edge rounding to exacting aerospace standards with absolute repeatability.
 More so the two aims are achieved in a single process cycle that is able to deal with complex geometries in much less time than traditional methods.